User Modules

 • Analyzed – Analysis done but should be validated.

 • Verified (verified) – Checked as analyzed.
-Request only gets into step if it is analyzed by someone other than the person in charge (the person in charge is specified in the request).
+Requirement only gets into the state if it is analyzed by someone other than the person in charge (the person in charge is specified in the request).
 If it is analyzed directly by the person in charge, the validation step is skipped

 • Finished – Analysis done.
 Finished status does not mean that the analyzed solution is realized, but that the analysis of how to execute is completed

-• Invalid – Request cannot be analyzed because something prevents it.
-Typical reasons why a request is in a mess are
+• Invalid – the requirement cannot be analyzed because something prevents it.
+Typical reasons why a request is invalid are

-• Request is in conflict with restrictions that cannot be changed.
-For example, it is in conflict with generally applicable regulations or cannot be implemented in the price of the work
+• The requirement conflicts with constraints that cannot be changed.
+E.g. it conflicts with generally applicable regulations or cannot be implemented in the price of the work

-• Rejected – the request has been excluded from processing.
-The reason for exclusion should always be stated.
-Typical reasons for exclusion are:
+• Rejected – the requirement has been excluded from processing.
+The reason for the rejection should always be given.
+Typical reasons for rejection are:

-• The request is duplicate with another request that is being addressed
+• The requirement is duplicative with another requirement that is being processed.

-• The request was made by someone who is not entitled to make the request
+• The requirement has been made by someone who is not authorized to make the requirement

-• Cancelled – the request was cancelled by the contracting authority by its decision
+• Cancelled – the requirement has been cancelled by a decision of the contracting authority